-- The Ministry of National Security, Permanent Secretary, as the representative of the Government of The Bahamas as the Client, and its consultants; - Her Majesty's Prisons (HMP) as the Electronic Monitoring Solution end user and primary operator; - The Royal Bahamas Police Force and other stakeholders as appropriate; and - The Vendor and its consultants and sub-contractors.
+- The Ministry of National Security, Permanent Secretary, as the representative of the Government of The Bahamas as the Client, and its consultants; - The Royal Bahamas Police Force, Bahamas Department of Correctional Services (BDOCS) other stakeholders as appropriate; and - The Vendor and its consultants and sub-contractors.

 The project will be managed and administered in accordance with a Partnering Charter to be developed once the preferred Vendor has been chosen.
-"Partnering" as used throughout this document does not refer to a legal agreement among the parties under which each of the parties become jointly and severally liable for the actions and/or inactions of the others; rather, "Partnering" as used herein refers to a co-operative approach to project delivery, implementation and management, including the definition of roles and responsibilities, as well as agreement on a communications protocol and on measures for dispute resolution.
+"Partnering" as used throughout this document does not refer to a legal agreement among the parties under which each of the parties become jointly and severally liable for the actions and/or inactions of the others; rather, "Partnering" as used herein refers to a co- operative approach to project delivery, implementation and management, including the definition of roles and responsibilities, as well as agreement on a communications protocol and on measures for dispute resolution.